akah-ebenezer/Telco-Customer--Churn/README.md

 Data Analyst || Founder of Mekuzhandy Tech Academy

 Passionate about turning raw data into actionable business insights.
-Skilled in SQL, Python and Power BI with a background in Library and Information Science.
+Skilled in SQL, Python, Power BI, Tableau and Microsoft Excel with a background in Library and Information Science.

 📧 Connect with me on [LinkedIn](https://www.linkedin.com/in/akah-ebenezer-349a56219?utm_source=share_via&utm_content=profile&utm_medium=member_android)